 "Can dental bone loss be reversed?".

 Many patients ask me this because they are concerned about the longevity of their teeth.
 Dental bone loss can reduce support for teeth.
 It can also result in gum recession.
-As bone loss progresses, teeth can become loose and it can even become painful to eat.
+Progressively, teeth with bone loss can become loose and it can even become painful to eat.

 So, "can dental bone loss be reversed?".
 First let's look at the different types of bone loss because it will help us to understand which kinds of bone loss we can reverse and why.

-When patients ask me if we can reverse dental bone loss, my answer is that it depends.
-Most commonly, dental bone loss occurs as a result of Periodontitis or “Gum Disease”.
+When patients ask me if we can reverse the bone loss around their teeth, my answer is that it depends.
+Most commonly, dental bone loss occurs as a result of Periodontitis or "Gum Disease".
 Gum Disease results in slow bone loss over time.
 The cause is usually long-term accumulation of plaque, tartar and bacteria around and under the gums.
-If you don’t floss much, brush your teeth regularly, or seek regular dental cleanings you will be at a higher risk of developing Periodontitis.
+If you don't floss much, brush your teeth regularly, or seek regular dental cleanings you will be at a higher risk of developing Periodontitis.

 More rarely, bone loss results from local infection.
 This most commonly occurs in the case of abscessed or infected teeth (this is called Apical Periodontitis).
 Bacteria that cause infection leak out the tooth root tip and cause destruction of bone.
 In the image below, you can see the dark oval-like area under the tooth at far right.
 This is how a dental abscess and the resulting bone loss appear on a dental x-ray.

-Most importantly, this area of bone loss is surrounded by health dense bone.
+Most importantly, this area of bone loss is surrounded by healthy dense bone.
 In the next section, I will discuss why this is important!

 To heal infection and to regenerate and replace lost bone, we need to be able to supply the area with nutrients in the blood.
 So, if the bone loss is surrounded by healthy bone (as in the image above), we can eliminate infection (i.e. with root canal treatment) and then healthy bone will be able to provide a blood and nutrient supply to rebuild the area.